-T-Minus Overview- Earth Observation.
+T-Minus Overview- New Mexico.

 We speak to AWS for Aerospace and Satellite, and Rivada Space Networks about building a resilient outernet.